-If you just want them gone and you don’t care whether they live, or die then kill traps are truly the best mouse traps.
+If you just want them gone and you don’t care whether they live, or die then kill traps are truly the best options.
 There are a number of different kinds of kill traps including:

 - The classic spring traps (snap traps)

 - Glue traps

 - Electronic traps